less-lab-uva/RBT4DNN/README.md

 <code>python train_classifier.py --fet [glossary_term] --dataset [dataset]</code>

+### Pretrained Models

-The pretrained models used in the paper can be found here [trained models](https://zenodo.org/records/14051679)
+The pretrained models (the classifier and the diffusion model checkpoints) used in the paper can be found here [trained models](https://zenodo.org/records/14051679)

 ### Run RQ Studies